Guidelines for Reviewers

 1. Peer review mode

-• the author’s name is disclosed to the reviewer
+- the author’s name is NOT disclosed to the reviewer

 2. Transparent peer review

-With a commitment to openness and accountability, and to increase the level of transparency throughout our peer review process, a majority of AME journals have introduced a transparent peer review process as an option for authors upon submission.
-For journals that employ the transparent peer review process, the reviewer will be of notified of the transparent peer review policy in their reviewer invitation letter.
-Please refer to the website of the specific AME journal for more information.
+With a commitment to openness and accountability, and to increase the level of transparency throughout our peer review process, a majority of AME journals have fully implemented the transparent peer review process.
+For journals that employ the transparent peer review process, the reviewer will be notified of the transparent peer review policy in their reviewer invitation letter.
+Please refer to the website of a specific journal for more information.

 3. The role of reviewers